 - Individuals who have been exposed to the patient or who are COVID-19 positive themselves may not visit.

-Critical Care: At the discretion of the care team, immediate family members may be allowed to visit based on extraordinary circumstances.
-Minors are not permitted to visit inpatient care areas
+Critical Care: At the discretion of the care team, more than one immediate family member may be allowed to visit based on extraordinary circumstances.
+Minors are not permitted to visit inpatient care areas.

 Long-Term Care Facilities: Visitors to long-term care facilities (Rumford Community Home and Bolster Heights Residential Care) are permitted in accordance with Centers for Medicare and Medicaid regulations.
 Please contact the facility directly for more information.